- CampusCard Account for adding money

 By credit card: login to the CampusCard Account site for adding money

-With cash: visit the Library Circulation Desk or Residence Services - you must have your new card to add cash.
+With cash: visit the Library Circulation Desk - you must have your new card to add cash.

 Note: this money can be spent anywhere on campus that takes the new card, not just printing and copying.

 What about photocopying?

 Library photocopying uses the same card/payment system as printing, so see above and always bring your card with you.